EDITORIAL ADVISORY BOARD

 Alison Pritchard, PhD, ABPP

-Alison Pritchard, PhD, ABPP, is a board-certified child and adolescent clinical psychologist and the co-director of the department of neuropsychology at the Kennedy Krieger Institute in Baltimore, Maryland.
-She is also an assistant professor of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine.
-She serves on the editorial advisory board of Attention magazine.
+Alison Pritchard, PhD, ABPP, is a licensed and board-certified child and adolescent clinical psychologist who serves as the co-director of the Center for Neuropsychological and Psychological Assessment at the Kennedy Krieger Institute.
+She also holds an appointment as associate professor of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine.
+Her clinical and research work are focused in the area of ADHD, and she is involved in the development of clinical guidelines and consensus statements for ADHD both nationally and internationally.

 Margaret H. Sibley, PhD